Ahmad Shah Massoud: Early life

-Ahmad Shah Massoud was born in 1953 in the small village of Jangalak, Bazarak in the Panjshir Valley (now administered as part of the Panjshir Province), to a well-to-do family native to the Panjshir Valley.
-Massoud's name at birth was 'Ahmad Shah' after Ahmad Shah Durrani, founder of the modern, unified state of Afghanistan, later taking the name 'Massoud' as a nom de guerre in 1974 when he joined the resistance movement against the forces of Daoud Khan.
+Ahmad Shah Massoud was born in c.
+1953 in the small village of Jangalak, Bazarak in the Panjshir Valley to an ethnic Tajik family.
+He was named 'Ahmad Shah' after Ahmad Shah Durrani, founder of the Durrani Empire, later taking the name 'Massoud' as a nom de guerre in 1974 when he joined the resistance movement against the forces of President Daoud Khan.
 Massoud's father, Dost Mohammad Khan, was a colonel in the Royal Afghan Army; his mother, Bibi Khorshid has been described as a "modern-minded" woman who taught herself to read and write determined to educate her daughters no less than her sons.

 Moving along with his father's postings, the adolescent Massoud attended primary school in Afghanistan's western city of Herat before his father was dispatched to Kabul.
 There, Massoud was sent to the Franco-Afghan Lycée Esteqlal (lit.
 Independence High School) where he attained his proficiency in French.
 Massoud's experience at Lycée would be formative and, as he would later remark, was the happiest period of his life.
-At Lycée his classes were taught by French and Afghan tutors educated in France and the students donned Western jackets, neckties, trousers, skirts, scarves, and stockings.
-Although his knowledge of the French language would earn him greater affinity among French journalists and politicians, later conservative Islamist opponents such as Gulbuddin Hekmatyar and the Taliban would derogatorily dub him "The Frenchmen" or "The Parisian" suggestive of his sympathies to Western culture.
+At Lycée his classes were taught by French and Afghan tutors educated in France and the students donned Western jackets, neckties, trousers, scarves, and stockings.
+Although his knowledge of the French language would earn him greater affinity among French journalists and politicians, later ultraconservative Islamist opponents such as Gulbuddin Hekmatyar and the Taliban would derogatorily dub him "the Frenchman" or "the Parisian" suggestive of his sympathies to Western culture.